 These healthy balls of goodness are full of AMAZING flavor and perfect any time of day or season.
 But be warned, they are pretty addicting and you will be eating many!

-These Cinnamon Cranberry Energy Bites great for parties, given as gifts or just to have around the house for a guilt free sweet.
-They will do wonders for your palate and hit that sweet spot!
+Bring them along for parties, or give them as gifts, or just make them to have around the house for a guilt free sweet.
+They will do wonders for your palate and hit that sweet spot perfectly!

 Just simple wholesome ingredients to keep your mind, body and spirit strong!

-Enjoy these Cinnamon Cranberry Energy Bites all to yourself, or share with friends and family!
+Enjoy these Cranberry Almond Energy Bites all to yourself, or share with friends and family!

 - Raw Ginger Snaps

 If you try this no bake recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print